Noorduyn Norseman: Postwar

 In 1953, Noorduyn headed a group of investors who bought back the jigs and equipment from Canada Car and Foundry and started a new company called Noorduyn Norseman Aircraft Ltd. Bob Noorduyn became ill and died at his home in South Burlington, Vermont, on 22 February 1959.
-The company continued to provide support for operating Norseman aircraft and built three new Mk Vs before selling its assets in 1982 to Norco Associates.
-Norco provided support services only, as Norseman aircraft manufacture was labor-intensive and very expensive.
+The company continued to provide support for operating Norseman aircraft and built three new Mk.Vs before selling its assets in 1982 to Norco Associates.
+Norco provided support services only, as Norseman aircraft manufacture wasn't seen as being likely to be profitable.

-The last Noorduyn Norseman to be built was sold and delivered to a commercial customer on January 19, 1959.
-A total of 903 Norseman aircraft (Mk I - Mk V) were produced and delivered to various commercial and military customers.
+The last Noorduyn Norseman built was sold to a commercial customer on January 19, 1959.
+903 Norseman Mk.I to Mk.V were produced and delivered to commercial and military customers.
 There are currently 42 Norseman aircraft on the active Canadian aircraft registry and 9 active in the United States.
 The number in use worldwide is not known.

-In recognition of the Norseman's role in serving the remote villages of northern Canada, the town of Red Lake, Ontario, a jumping-off point for remote communities in Northwestern Ontario, promotes itself as The Norseman Capital of the World.
+In recognition of the Norseman's role in serving northern Canada, the town of Red Lake, Ontario, a jumping-off point for remote communities in Northwestern Ontario, promotes itself as The Norseman Capital of the World.
 Each summer in July, the "Norseman Floatplane Festival" brings Norseman aircraft to Red Lake as the centrepiece of a community based weekend festival ranging from stage entertainment, children's games and rides, contests, cultural and historical displays and street vendors with craft and specialty booths.

-The Canadian Second World War "ace-of-aces" George Beurling died in a Norseman while landing at Urbe Airport in Rome, Italy, in May 1948.
-Beurling had been ferrying the aircraft to the nascent Israeli Air Force.
-The remains of another Israeli Air Force Norseman adorn the IAF's memorial to its fallen on Har Hatayasim (Pilots' Mountain) near Jerusalem.
-The plane had crashed during Operation Maccabi of the 1948 Arab-Israeli War.
+Canadian Second World War ace George Beurling died in May 1948 landing a Norseman at Urbe Airport in Italy while ferrying it to the newly formed Israeli Air Force.
+The engine of a Norseman that crashed during Operation Maccabi of the 1948 Arab-Israeli War are on the IAF's Har Hatayasim (Pilots' Mountain) memorial near Jerusalem.

-Norseman aircraft have appeared in the films Grey Owl (1999) and The Snow Walker (2003).